 So, when we decide to cull a population we are faced with two significant compensatory mechanisms: more foxes being born, and the territories of killed foxes being rapidly taken over by a substantial source population.
 For culling to compensate for this it needs to be both initially deep, to achieve the reduction, and sustained, to maintain the population.
 If we consider that the average litter size in urban areas is four cubs per family group, it makes sense that even if you kill four foxes (i.e. 67% - this is where the oft-cited 70% figure comes from) you’re still left with two to start again next year.
 Moreover, as you start culling, the litter size is likely to increase, say to five cubs, and then you must increase the effort to cull 71%, or 75% if the family has six cubs – and this is to keep the population stable.

 It is because, as we have seen in Bristol, urban fox populations have the potential to increase quickly when conditions allow that culling effort needs to be sustained if it is to have the desired effect of maintaining lower fox populations.
+Moreover, we know that as a cull plan progresses, you're left with fewer, warier individuals that are more difficult to remove, meaning you have to work harder (at greater expense) for lower yields - we call this Zeno's paradox.
 It is, however, possible to implement local, seasonal control to reduce certain types of disturbance.
 Indeed, Game Conservancy Trust biologists Matthew Heydon and Jonathan Reynolds have shown that, in rural populations at least, this type of culling can have a significant ecological impact, reducing fox predation on game species.

 By now you’re probably thinking: “but if fox populations are already stable then biological control and cars are already taking out 70%, so surely it shouldn’t take much input from us to tip the balance”.
 The problem is that when you start to cull you change the dynamics of the population and this affects other sources of mortality.
 Furthermore, we still don’t really know what’s happening to the fox population; likely there are regions where the population is stable, while it increases or declines in others.
 Increasing, decreasing and stable populations will each respond differently to culling and this makes it tough to track our progress and, in turn, assess cost-effectiveness.